bertrandclim/3S-GEOPROF-COMB/README.md

 For more information, see "A Global Gridded Dataset for Cloud Vertical Structure from Combined CloudSat and CALIPSO Observations" in Earth System Science Data, 2023.

-To download the data product, go to [zenodo](https://zenodo.org/records/8057791).
+The product is available for download on [zenodo](https://zenodo.org/records/8057791).

 ## Contents
 ### `/examples`